aiman-aisa/SQL-for-Data-Science/README.md

   - Working with text strings
   - Working with data and time strings

-5) Profiling and Analyzing the Yelp Dataset
+5) Profiling and Analyzing the Yelp Dataset (Final Project)
   - There are two parts in this analysis 1) Data Profiling and Understanding, 2) Inferences and Analysis
   - All skills learn in this course are applied in this project